Le Creuset Skillet Review: Signature Cast Iron

 It’s tough to imagine bargain-priced raw cast iron lasting as long without a lot of careful maintenance and routine cleaning.

-In that way, there’s a lot of value from a Le Creuset skillet.
+In that way, there’s a lot of value in a Le Creuset skillet.

 You know it’s going to last a lifetime (and then some).

 On top of all of that, the enameled surface of a Le Creuset makes it even more versatile a piece of cast-iron cookware than traditional cast-iron skillets.

 These pans are nonstick straight away, don’t require special seasoning approaches, and can be cleaned with dish detergent and water without fear of destroying the pan along the way.